ajinjue/ajinjue/README.md

 --->

 ## 👩🏻‍💻About Me
-- 📫 I'm currently a Data Analyst at Data AnalyticsCFD
+- 📫 I'm currently a Data Analyst at Empire Company Ltd
 - 🌱 I have completed **Data Engineering with AWS** at Udacity and Datacamp platforms

 - 👯 I’m looking to collaborate on **Data Engineering/Analysis Projects**